 Barbetta - the Hidden Gem of Paddington's Dining Scene

-Tucked away on a side street off Oxford Street in Sydney is the hidden gem of Paddington's dining scene.
 This Southern Italian eatery has captured the hearts and palates of locals and food enthusiasts alike since its establishment in 2018.

 Another standout pasta dish is the Linguine Granchio Alla Vodka.
 House-made chilli linguine is perfectly cooked and tossed with fresh crabmeat, vodka, cream, and shallots.
 This unique twist on the popular Alla Vodka trend showcases the kitchen's creativity and expertise.
-The result is a dish that harmoniously blends the delicate sweetness of crabmeat with a silky sauce tinged with a gentle hint of chilli.
+The result is a dish that blends the delicate sweetness of crabmeat with a silky sauce tinged with a gentle hint of chilli.

-Though the lunch may have been light in portion size, the quality of each dish at Barbetta more than makes up for it.
 This is a place where quality reigns supreme, and every bite leaves a lasting impression.
 Whether you're a local seeking a neighbourhood gem or a food lover in search of authentic Italian cuisine, Barbetta Restaurant in Sydney promises an experience that celebrates the beauty of simplicity, the art of homemade pasta, and the warm embrace of a welcoming Italian family.

 Barbetta Restaurant is open: